imGurpreetSK/mobile-dev-setup/README.md

 #### Installation

-The [brew.sh script](#brewsh-script) installs Homebrew and a number of useful Homebrew formulae and apps.
+The [fresh-setup.sh script](#brewsh-script) installs Homebrew and a number of useful Homebrew formulae and apps.

 If you prefer to install it separately, run the following command and follow the steps on the screen: